 ii.
 The pivot rod is then kept on the screws and is duly locked in position firmly.

 iii.
-Then, the compressometer is placed carefully at the centre of the specimen.
+Then, the compressometer is placed carefully at the center of the specimen.

 iv.
-The screws are tightened while the compressometer is held on position.
+The screws are tightened while the compressometer is held in position.

 v.
 Finally, after completion of the positioning, the spacers are unscrewed and removed.